Attention: Fourth Grade Students –

 Format: Cape May County must appear in 4" black letters at top of poster.

 Poster must depict student's concept of what is unique about Cape May County and how this relates to county government.

 Student and teacher name as well as the name of school must be printed on back of poster.

 Please do not use 3 dimensional objects glued onto the poster.

 Deadline to submit entries: Monday, February 27 before 4:30 p.m.

 Entries must be delivered to

 Cape May Court House NJ 08210

-Photo: 1st Place Winning Poster from 2016 by Paige Hearon (front center) of Dennis Township Elementary with Surrogate Susan Sheppard (left), Sheriff Gary G. Schaffer (rear center) and County Clerk Rita Marie Fulginiti (right).
+Photo: 1st Place Winning Poster from 2016 by Paige Hearon (center) of Dennis Township Elementary with Surrogate Susan Sheppard (standing left), Sheriff Gary G. Schaffer (standing center) and County Clerk Rita Marie Fulginiti (standing right).